 In this timekeeping procedure the average spin of particles plays the role of a clockwise.
 For transmitted particles the final position of the clockwise coincides with the direction of the electron spin averaged over the transmitted portion of the scattered beam.
 Its initial position coincides, as is assumed in \cite{But}, with the direction of the spin averaged over the {\it whole incident} beam, which, as is said above, is strictly orthogonal to the magnetic field and the velocity of particles.

-As is shown in \cite{But}, in the course of scattering the average spin of transmitted particles not only rotates due to the Larmor precession in the plane orthogonal to the magnetic field, but also acquires a nonzero $z$-th component.
+As is shown in \cite{But}, in the course of scattering, the average spin of transmitted particles not only rotates, due to the Larmor precession, in the plane orthogonal to the magnetic field, but also acquires a nonzero $z$-th component.
 As a consequence, the Larmor timekeeping procedure provides two independent characteristic times for transmission: $\tau_\bot^{tr}$ associated with the Larmor precession, and $\tau_\|^{tr}$ associated with the emergence of a spin component parallel to the magnetic field (see also Section \ref{f4}).
-That is, figuratively speaking, there are in fact two Larmor clocks associated with transmission.
-By Buttiker the Larmor time $\tau_\bot^{tr}$ is precisely the dwell time $\tau_{dwell}^{(2)}$, and $\tau_\|^{tr}$ determines the so-called traversal time which coincides in the opaque limit with the B\"{u}ttiker-Landauer time \cite{La2}.
+That is, figuratively speaking, by Buttiker there are in fact two Larmor clocks associated with transmission: one clock measures the Larmor time $\tau_\bot^{tr}$ that is precisely the dwell time $\tau_{dwell}^{(2)}$; another measures the quantity $\tau_\|^{tr}$ that determines the so-called traversal time to coincide in the opaque limit with the B\"{u}ttiker-Landauer time \cite{La2}.

 Note that the effect of aligning the average spin with the magnetic field was found for reflected particles too.
 As was shown in \cite{But}, the corresponding Larmor time $\tau_\|^{ref}$ is such that $T\tau_\|^{tr}+R\tau_\|^{ref}=0$ for any given energy $E$.